 Your pillar topics need to be broad enough to support 10+ cluster articles but focused enough that you can realistically compete.
 "Marketing" is too vague and competitive.
 "Email Subject Lines" is too narrow for a pillar.
 "Email Marketing" hits the right balance, letting you create clusters around deliverability, automation, segmentation, analytics, and design without diluting your authority.

 Once you've selected your pillar topics, you need to identify the specific keywords that will form your cluster content.
-Instead of relying solely on traditional keyword research tools, you start by examining what already ranks on Google's search results page.
-This SERP analysis reveals the actual content types and keyword angles that Google rewards for your chosen topics, giving you a proven roadmap rather than theoretical keyword suggestions.
+Instead of relying solely on traditional keyword research tools, start by examining what already ranks on Google's search results page.
+This SERP analysis reveals the actual content types and keyword angles that Google rewards for your chosen topics.

 Search Google for your pillar topic and open the top 10 ranking pages in separate tabs.
 Scan each page's headings, subheadings, and content structure to identify the specific questions and subtopics they address.
-You're looking for patterns across multiple high-ranking pages, not just copying one competitor's approach.
+You're looking for patterns across multiple high-ranking pages.

 Create a spreadsheet with columns for keyword phrase, search intent, content format, and estimated difficulty.
 As you review competitors, extract the long-tail variations they target within their content.
 If a page about "email marketing" dedicates sections to "automated welcome sequences" and "cart abandonment emails," those become potential cluster keywords for your HubSpot SEO strategy.